MeganLCoppins/Flavor-Savor/README.md

 <br>

 ## <strong> Usage of the App <strong>
-* Opens to a display of recipes
+* Opens to a display of featured recipes
 * Search a desired ingredient
-    * displays desired ingredient recipes
+    * displays recipes that include the desired ingredient
 * Click on the Food Giphys tab
     * displays giphys